 For almost 30 years, the Historic Hi-Way 80 Sale has occurred twice a year, in spring and fall, along historic Highway 80.
 During the sale, individuals and businesses from Georgia to Texas, along 400 miles of the historic 2,400-mile route that spans the country (Georgia to California) set up shop for garage and yard sales in five of those states.

 Dates and Hours

 - October 2020 dates: October 16, 17, 18

 Shoppers are encouraged to stop and enjoy local cuisine, flea markets, and community events along the way.
-Check the Chamber of Commerce website in each individual state for more information on the sale and affiliated activities.
+Check the local chamber of commerce websites in each state for more information on the sale and affiliated activities.

-You'll find just about everything offered at this sale.
-Although each town has different rules and regulations, you can expect to find:
+You will find just about everything offered at this sale.
+Although each town has different rules and regulations, you can expect the following offerings:

 - Arts and crafts